In this article I will explain with an example, how to implement Captcha control in ASP.Net using C# and VB.Net.

 Validating the Captcha

-Finally, using the UserValidated property Captcha is verified and appropriate message is displayed in the Label control.
+Finally, using the UserValidated property of Captcha control, the Captcha is verified and appropriate message is displayed using the Label control.

 C#